document360/azure-docs/articles/active-directory/saas-apps/document360-tutorial.md

 ## Next steps

-Once you configure Document360, you can enforce session control, which protects the exfiltration and infiltration of your organization's sensitive data in real-time.
+Once you configure Document360, you can enforce session control, which protects the exfiltration and infiltration of your organization's sensitive data in real time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Cloud App Security](/cloud-app-security/proxy-deployment-aad).